 China's leading way to annual sales of 200 million devices will depend on a more elaborate and ever larger tablet

-Things are definitely changing at a dizzying speed in the mobile field.
-Only a few years ago, 7-inch screens were considered a legitimate and logical choice for two-handed tablets and carrying them in a bag - and now it seems that we are only a few months away from a similar display Smartphones Recent highlights.
+Things are undoubtedly changing at mobile speed.
+Just a few years ago, 7-inch screens were considered a legitimate and sensible choice for tablets designed for both hands and carrying - and now it seems we are just months away from when a similar display will be used Smartphones Recent highlights.

-Several reports indicate that Huawei Mate 20 will offer consumers a Super Screen AMOLED Advanced and long diagonal dimensions of the 6.9-inch - which will be a big leap from the 5.9 and 6 inch screens that have greeted us in the last two years, to a territory few other smartphones have entered to date.
+Several reports indicate that Huawei Mate 20 will offer consumers a Super Screen AMOLED Advanced and elongated with 6.9-inch diagonal dimensions - a big leap over the 5.9-inch and 6-inch screens that have greeted us over the past two years, into a territory that very few other smart devices have ever entered.

-This new flagship model from the top Chinese manufacturer in the market, which is supposed to offer a new Kirin 980 chip that is able to achieve a huge score of over 350,000 points in the popular Antutu test (and a triangular back shot) Will join XumiX's Mi Max 3 Which should also include an 6.9-inch screen - and thus the two will be the required force that will lead us to accept these dimensions as a legitimate new option in the field.
-Assuming that the pair would be a worthy commercial success, of course.
+This new flagship model from the top Chinese manufacturer in the market, which is supposed to offer a new Kirin 980 chip that is able to achieve a huge score of over 350,000 points in the popular Antutu test (and a triangular back shot) Will join XumiX's Mi Max 3 Which should also include an 6.9 inch screen - thus the two can be the necessary force to bring us these dimensions as a new legitimate option in the field.
+Assuming the pair will be a worthy commercial success, of course.

-However, it seems that Huawei is aware that not all consumers will necessarily love the greatly increased dimensions - and therefore plans to launch the Mate X model (yes, although we already had the Mate 10 last year) with an 6.2 AMOLED screen, "Only" as an alternative - with a pair of rear cameras at resolutions of 40 megapixels and 20 megapixels, a 24 megapixel SLF camera and the same chip Kirin 980 Advanced.
+However, Huawei seems to be aware that not all consumers will necessarily like the greatly enlarged dimensions - and so is launching a model named Mate X (yes, even though we already had the Mate 10 last year) with an AMOLED 6.2-inch screen "Only" as an alternative - with a pair of 40 megapixel and 20 megapixel rear cameras, an 24 megapixel selfie camera and the same chip Kirin 980 Advanced.

-With this pair of intriguing devices that are expected to become official in the September-October region of this year, the manufacturer believes they will be able to cross a huge sales threshold of 200 for the first time in their history - challenging Apple, which has sold 215 Million devices iPhone Last year and will likely target a similar figure in 2018.
+With these intriguing pair of devices set to become official in the September-October of the current year, the maker believes they can cross a whopping 200 million units per year for the first time in history for them - thus challenging Apple, which managed to sell as 215 Million devices iPhone Last year and will likely target a similar figure in 2018.
 A big surprise on the way?
 Tell what you think about the reactions.